October 15-16, 2021

 - To register, visit the link below to “purchase” your free ticket;

 - Limit one workshop per person; one ticket per person;

 - Each participant must submit, in advance, a poem of their own composition to share and discuss with the group.

 Saturday, October 16, 2 PM at the Roseboro Hotel.
 Our visiting poets with Paul Muldoon.
 Free; no registration required.
 Topic to be announced.

 These events are free to the public, but they are not cost-free to produce.

 You can help the nonprofit Klinkhart Hall Arts Center continue to bring the Sharon Springs Poetry Festival to our community by making a donation at

-The 2020 Sharon Springs Poetry Festival is made possible with funds from the Decentralization Program, a regrant program of the New York State Council on the Arts with the support of Governor Andrew M. Cuomo and the New York State Legislature and administered in Schoharie County by CREATE Council on the Arts d.b.a.
+The 2021 Sharon Springs Poetry Festival is made possible with funds from the Decentralization Program, a regrant program of the New York State Council on the Arts with the support of Governor Kathy Hochul and the New York State Legislature and administered in Schoharie County by CREATE Council on the Arts, d.b.a.
 Greene County Council on the Arts.